London Calling | BT Artbox celebrates 25 years of Childline

 While most of the ArtBoxes are in and around the City and West End, some are dotted a bit further out, including Westfield Stratford, Canary Wharf and Ravenscourt Park.
 Just outside the West End are two located in and outside the Royal Albert Hall.

-Posted on 18 July 2012, in Art, History, London, Tourist Attractions and tagged BT Artbox, Childline, Giles Gilbert Scott, K6, Kate Middleton, london, Prince Harry, Queen Elizabeth II, red telephone box, The Clash, Trafalgar Square.
+Posted on 18 Jul 2012, in art, History, London, Tourist Attractions and tagged art trail, Giles Gilbert Scott, Prince Harry, Queen Elizabeth II, street furniture.
 Bookmark the permalink.
 6 Comments.